JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-10-29-MiniprepPlus-DNA:RNA-extractions-Apulchra.md

 - I added 400 uL of DNA/RNA shield to the larval samples after thawing them so that the volume in the tubes was 1 mL of shield.
 I aliquoted out 500 uL for extractions and saved the remaining fraction in case we need to re-extract.
 - In the RNA extraction, I added another wash step with 400 uL of wash buffer after the DNase incubation (i.e., after the incubation, I did 400 uL of prep buffer, 700 uL of wash buffer, 400 uL of wash buffer, and another 400 uL of wash buffer).
 - I eluted in 80 uL of either Tris (DNA) or DNA/RNA free water (RNA) instead of 100 uL.
+- Since we may send these samples out for small RNA sequencing (in addition to regular RNA-Seq), I split the RNA volume into two separate tubes (ie after QC, there is 35 uL of RNA in each tube).

 ### QC